 As described in 3GPP TS 23.280 [2] clause 10.18.3.2 (Procedure for recording communication sessions of an MC service user), a (SIPREC) recording session is started when a communication session involving recording target user is initiated.

-If both parties of a private cal / one-to-one session are recording targets, there are two options – record them using the same (SIPREC) recording session or start two separate recording sessions.
+If both parties of a private call / one-to-one session are recording targets, there are two options – record them using the same (SIPREC) recording session or start two separate recording sessions.

 Both options have their pros and cons.
-However, for this issue 3GPP specifications should not require a specific solution i.e. this detail shall be left for implementation.
+However, for this issue, 3GPP specifications should not require a specific solution i.e. this detail shall be left for implementation.

-However, to guide CT1 and to avoid this issue popping up again in few years, we should add a NOTE indicating that the issue has been concluded.
+To guide CT1 and to avoid this issue popping up again in few years, we should add a NOTE indicating that the issue has been concluded.

 6.4.1.1 Functional model and reference points